Select your platform to login.

 An effective room layout will also actively encourage a higher engagement of participants and subsequently improve the conversion rate of your training points.
 When your message gets across more effectively, participants are more engaged in the message and work more effectively together on relevant tasks.
 Not to mention, everyone enjoys themselves that much more.

-The Socratic classroom style may be a good choice if you’re looking to go for an engaging experience, where participants are seated in small groups of 4-6.
+The Socratic classroom style may be a good choice if you’re looking to go for an engaging experience in your training room setup, where participants are seated in small groups of 4-6.
 Or, perhaps you could consider placing two individuals on a desk together with both facing the front of the room.
-Either arrangement is ideal for collaborative discussions, problem-solving and two-way communication.
+Either arrangement is ideal for collaborative discussions, problem-solving, and two-way communication.
 It facilities peer-to-peer learning and exploratory teaching.

 Are there notepads and pens on the tables?
 Is there a flat surface that’s easy for participants to write on?
 Don’t forget the small stuff.
 Make it easy for participants to write something down should they want to.
 It’s an easy but classy touch that, once again, shows the audience how serious you are about the training session.